Airtable for Startups: Editor's Take

 How does Airtable compare to alternatives?

-Airtable is one of the strongest options in the productivity category.
-See our full Airtable alternatives comparison to evaluate it against Productboard and Coda.
+Airtable is one of the strongest options in the operations & productivity category.
+See our full Airtable alternatives comparison to evaluate it against Make and Productboard.

 Should I claim the Airtable startup deal?

-If productivity is part of your stack, yes.
-The SaaSOffers Airtable deal gives you $1,000 in credits — verified, free to claim, and takes minutes to activate.
+If operations & productivity is part of your stack, yes.
+The SaaSOffers Airtable deal gives you $1,000 in credits, verified, free to claim, and takes minutes to activate.

 Ready to try Airtable?